stolostron/hypershift-addon-operator/docs/upgrading_hypershift_operator.md

 ## Using manifestwork from the service cluster (MCE/ACM hub cluster) to upgrade the hypershift operator

 You can put `hypershift-upgrade-images` configmap as a payload of a `manifestwork` in the hosting managed cluster's namespace on the service cluster (MCE hub cluster).
-This will create create configmap called `hypershift-upgrade-images` in `open-cluster-management-agent-addon` namespace on a hosting (management) cluster to trigger the hypershift operator upgrade on the hosting cluster.
+This will create create configmap called `hypershift-override-images` in `open-cluster-management-agent-addon` namespace on a hosting (management) cluster to trigger the hypershift operator upgrade on the hosting cluster.

 This is a sample manifestwork YAML.